Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Abstract

 \section{Abstract}

 In this paper, we propose an effective yet efficient model PAIE for both sentence-level and document-level Event Argument Extraction (EAE), which also generalizes well when there is a lack of training data.
 On the one hand, PAIE utilizes prompt tuning for extractive objectives to take the best advantages of Pre-trained Language Models (PLMs).
 It introduces two span selectors based on the prompt to select start/end tokens among input texts for each role.
 On the other hand, it captures argument interactions via multi-role prompts and conducts joint optimization with optimal span assignments via a bipartite matching loss.
-Also, with flexible prompt design, PAIE can extract multiple arguments with the same role instead of conventional heuristic threshold tuning.
+Also, with a flexible prompt design, PAIE can extract multiple arguments with the same role instead of conventional heuristic threshold tuning.
 We have conducted extensive experiments on three benchmarks, including both sentence- and document-level EAE.
-The results present promising improvements from PAIE ($1.1$\% and $3.8$\% F1 gains on average in sentence-level and document-level respectively).
+The results present promising improvements from PAIE ($3.5\%$ and $2.3\%$ F1 gains in average on three benchmarks, for PAIE-base and PAIE-large respectively).
 Further analysis demonstrates the efficiency, generalization to few-shot settings, and effectiveness of different extractive prompt tuning strategies.
-We will release our codes upon acceptance.
+Our code is available at \url{https://github.com/mayubo2333/PAIE}.